R2NorthstarTools/NorthstarProton/README.md

 ./generate.sh
 ```

+## Troubleshooting

+### Gentoo
+- Make sure `sys-libs/libunwind` is installed before using NorthstarProton, otherwise it may not work.

 ## Why?

 - Northstar does not run on any Proton build that is based on Valve's wine base.
 As such, this build is made with upstream wine-staging.